African Great Rift Valley Health & Safety

 The first concern of all activities undertaken as part of Operation Wallacea expeditions is the reduction of risk to health and safety as far as practically possible.
 Operation Wallacea has a seven point health & safety policy which is reproduced below together with notes on how each of these policy points are implemented:

-1. Provision of relevant health and safety information to all volunteers before they arrive in Indonesia.
+1. Provision of relevant health and safety information to all volunteers before they arrive in Tanzania and Malawi.

 - All volunteers are provided with information on the immunisations and prophylactic medications required before they join the project.